Serbia, Year Zero Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Serbia, Year Zero (2001) worth watching?
-According to our cinematic analysis, the film stands as a FLOP with a verified audience rating of 3.5/10.
+According to our cinematic analysis, the film stands as a AVERAGE with a verified audience rating of 4.7/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Documentary.

 Story & Plot Summary: Serbia, Year Zero

-Quick Plot Summary: Released in 2001, Serbia, Year Zero is a Documentary, History film directed by Goran Marković.
+Quick Plot Summary: Released in 2001, Serbia, Year Zero is a Documentary, History film directed by Goran Marković, written by Goran Marković.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Goran Marković.
+It provides a scannable look at the movie's central conflict involving Goran Marković as Self.

 Ending Explained: Serbia, Year Zero